scribe-security/docs/docs/guides/secure-sfw-slsa.md

 A provenance attestation, provides evidence that your software artifact originated from the authorized build agent and code repository.
 This is a critical component in fulfilling SLSA level 3 requirements.

 **Step 1:** Plugin Installation
-If you haven’t installed the CI plugin, [Install the Scribe Valint plugin in your CI system](../integrating-scribe/ci-integrations/).
+If you haven’t installed the CI plugin, **[Install the Scribe Valint plugin in your CI system](../integrating-scribe/ci-integrations/)**.

 **Step 2:** Generating Provenance
 The snippet below demonstrates how to generate provenance in a GitHub workflow: